charleylla/maruko/packages/maruko-cli/README.md

 maruko g c test -t s
 ```

-the 'hooks-state' is the default template type, to use template with hooks-reducer, you can directly run:
+The 'hooks-state' is the default template type, to use template with hooks-state, you can directly run:
 ```
 maruko g c <your-component-name>
 ```